HuskyHacks/O-Course/README.md

 - `cd /opt`
 - `sudo git clone https://github.com/HuskyHacks/O-Course`
 - `sudo chmod 755 -R /opt/O-Course && cd O-Course && sudo python3 install.py`
-- (Optional) Add a fake website name to /etc/hosts that directs the web browser to your new dockerized website!
-Please do take care that it's not a real website.
-This will make scanning, directory enumeration, and finding bugs feel more realistic!
 - Browse to 172.17.0.1 OR your fake website name to launch the course!

 # To Do